cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --jump-normalization LEVEL
-                         sets the optimization level  of  replacing  always  true  conditional  jumps with unconditional ones, removing always false jumps --jump-optimization LEVEL
+                         sets the optimization level  of  replacing  always  true  conditional  jumps with unconditional ones, removing always false jumps --condition-optimization LEVEL
                          sets the optimization level of merging  an  op  instruction producing a boolean expression into the following conditional jump --single-step-elimination LEVEL
                          sets the optimization level of eliminating jumps to the next instruction --expression-optimization LEVEL
-                         sets the optimization level of optimizing some common mathematical expressions --select-optimization LEVEL
+                         sets the optimization level of optimizing some common mathematical expressions --boolean-optimization LEVEL
-                         sets  the  optimization  level  of  expressing   conditional  expressions  using  the  'select' instruction --if-expression-optimization LEVEL
+                         sets the optimization level of simplifying  boolean  expressions and/or implementing them using the 'select' instruction --if-expression-optimization LEVEL
                          sets the optimization level of improving ternary/if expressions --data-flow-optimization LEVEL
-                         sets the optimization level of improving variable assignments and and expressions --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-optimization LEVEL
+                         sets the optimization level of improving  variable  assignments and expressions, analyzing data flow for other optimizations --loop-hoisting LEVEL  sets the optimization level of moving invariant code out of loops --loop-optimization LEVEL
-                         sets the optimization level of improving loops --loop-unrolling LEVEL
+                         sets the optimization level of improving loop conditions --loop-unrolling LEVEL
-                         sets  the  optimization  level  of   unrolling   loops   with  constant  number  of  iterations (optimization for speed) --function-inlining LEVEL
+                         sets the optimization level of unrolling loops with a fixed number of iterations --function-inlining LEVEL
-                         sets the optimization level of inlining stackless function calls (optimization for speed) --array-optimization LEVEL
+                         sets the optimization level of inlining stackless function calls --array-optimization LEVEL
-                         sets the optimization level of improving  internal  array random access mechanism (optimization for speed)
+                         sets the optimization level of finding optimal array-access implementation for internal arrays --case-switching LEVEL
-  --case-switching LEVEL
-                         sets the optimization level of modifying suitable case expressions to use jump tables --return-optimization LEVEL
+                         sets the optimization level of modifying suitable case  expressions to use jump tables or value translations --return-optimization LEVEL
                          sets the optimization  level  of  speeding  up  return  statements  in  recursive and stackless functions